otahontas/groceria/README.md

   - e.g. `docker build . -t groceria && docker run -it -p 80:8000 groceria`
 - Uvicorn python server shouldn't be served without proxy in front, so I'll suggest you to add traefik, nginx or whatever you prefer to your setup.
   - See `docker-compose.yml` as an example how to serve app behing traefik
+- All items are saved to `db.json` file inside app root in container.
+You can mount it with `-v $(pwd)/db.json:/app/db.json` when running.

 ## TODO:
 - Github actions